Apify MCP Server

 USAGE:

-• Use when user wants to find Actors for a specific task or technology
+• Use when you need to discover Actors for a specific task or find MCP servers.

 Tool: search-apify-docs